langchain-ai/langchain/docs/modules/memory/how_to_guides.rst

 Storage
 -------

-Chat Message Memory requires the user to specify how chat messages will be persisted.
-Below are the data persistence option available in LangChain.
+Below are the data persistence options available in LangChain.

 .. toctree::
    :maxdepth: 1